tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-10-12-gone-phishing-how-to-recognize-fake-websites-and-other-online-scams.md

     - Tech Learning Collective
 performers:
     - Tech Learning Collective
+teaser: This workshop is a combination &ldquo;attack/defense&rdquo; exercise focusing on Web-based social engineering attacks.
+Participants will practice both how to launch their own attacks as well as how to defend against them.
 ---

 The Tech Learning Collective invites you to join us for, &ldquo;*Gone Phishing: How to Recognize Fake Websites and Other Online Scams*.&rdquo; This workshop is a combination &ldquo;attack/defense&rdquo; exercise focusing on Web-based social engineering attacks.
 Participants will practice both how to launch their own attacks as well as how to defend against them: